asssaf/urbit-docker-alpine/README.md

 # urbit-alpine-docker

-** Ths repository is deprecated.
-See [asssaf/urbit-docker](https://github.com/asssaf/urbit-docker) instead. **
+### This repository is deprecated.
+See [asssaf/urbit-docker](https://github.com/asssaf/urbit-docker) instead.

 [![Docker Build Status](https://img.shields.io/docker/build/asssaf/urbit-alpine.svg?style=flat)](https://hub.docker.com/r/asssaf/urbit-alpine/)

 Minimal alpine linux based image for running [Urbit](https://urbit.org)

-**Warning: Make sure you mount a volume for the `/urbit/$SHIP` directory in the container, otherwise you may lose the urbit's key and state unrecoverably! **.
+**Warning: Make sure you mount a volume for the `/urbit/$SHIP` directory in the container, otherwise you may lose the urbit's key and state unrecoverably!**.
 The provided create/run scripts do that for you, but be careful if running a custom docker command.

 This container builds an APK and installs it.
 See the APK section for details on building the apk separately.